Longhorn Steakhouse Parmesan Crusted Chicken Recipe

 Marinated Chicken

-- Vegetable oil – Creates non-stick surface and helps with browning
+• Vegetable oil – Creates a non-stick surface and helps with browning

 Cheese Blend & Coating

-- Gruyere cheese – Contributes nutty, complex flavor and excellent melting properties
+• Gruyere cheese – Contributes a nutty, complex flavor and excellent melting properties

-- Heavy cream – Creates silky cheese sauce that distributes evenly
+• Heavy cream – Creates a silky cheese sauce that distributes evenly

 How to Make Longhorn Parmesan Crusted Chicken

 I like to start this recipe out with large chicken breasts and cut them in half horizontally.
-The large chicken breasts that I get are normally about the size of my palm.
+The large chicken breasts that I get are generally about the size of my palm.
 If yours are smaller, you could simply pound them out with a mallet.
-When you pound them out with a mallet they are more even in thickness and it will make them easier to cook.
+When you pound them out with a mallet, they become more even in thickness, making them easier to cook.

 Instructions